mbayeellamine/mbayeellamine/README.md

 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'm a coffee enthusiast ☕

-## Tech Stack

-Here are some of the technologies and tools I work with:

-- 🚀 HTML, CSS, JavaScript
-- 🌐 React, Node.js, Express, Fastapi, Laravel
-- 💻 MongoDB, SQL
-- 🎨 Bootstrap, Tailwind CSS
-- Aws, Azure, Gcp

 ## Languages and Tools

 Here are some of the languages and tools I work with: